 El Nido Beach time

-If you choose to stay at one of the El Nido Resorts hotels, they also own two private beach clubs – one on Entalula Beach and one on Dibuluan Beach.
+If you choose to stay at one of the El Nido Resorts hotels (more details below), they also own two private beach clubs – one on Entalula Beach and one on Dibuluan Beach.
 We visited both during our stay and practically had the whole beach (including beach bar!) to ourselves.

 Not only is the water in El Nido crystal clear, but we found it to be mostly calm, making it ideal for the kids to swim in – and my 6-year old also discovered a new love in her life: stand up paddle boarding!

 Snorkeling in El Nido